akhan118/Self-learing-quant/README.md

 A model that play ping pong using  https://gym.openai.com/ ..

-Other ML models for different stocks movements forecasting .
+Other ML models for different stocks forecasting .